How 10, 20, and 50 Payline Slots work

 When many people think of a slot machine, they imagine a classic mechanical slot with a pull lever and three spinning reels.
 The original slot machine was very straightforward.
 If the symbols in the center of the reels all matched, you won.
 Modern slot machines have moved forward technologically though and have several different ways to win.

 Modern slots are digital rather than mechanical and as such can perform several more functions than original slots.
 This has led to the rise of varied paylines, rather than the straight across three-in-a-row win.
-Many machines now feature 10, 20, and 50 paylines making winning much easier, as long as you understand the game.

 How do lines work in slots?